 On the above drawing (George Washington's Plantation plan) are marked Bowling Green (A), Greenhouse Slave Quarters (B), Shoemaker's Shop (C), Blacksmith Shop (D), Overseer's Quarters (E), Spinning House (F), Storehouse-Clerk's Quarters (G), Kitchen (H), Coach House-Stables-Paddock (I), Slave Cabin (J), Slave Memorial-Cemetery (K).

-As cruise port, Mount Vernon VA is included in the regular schedule of USA's largest river cruise company - ACL-American Cruise Lines.
 Next table shows ACL's 10-day "American Revolution Cruise" itinerary roundtrip from Baltimore MD.

 |Date / Time||Port|